-Standard ID Standard Text Edgenuity Lesson Name CC.RI.8.
-Reading Standards for Informational Text Key Ideas and Details RI.8.1.
-Cite the textual evidence that most strongly supports an analysis of what the text says explicitly as well as inferences drawn from the text.
-Introduction to Heroism and American Heroes Cause and Effect in The Great Fire Themes in The Great Fire Making Inferences in Narrative of the Life of Frederick Douglass Viewpoint and Inferences in Anne Frank Remembered Descriptive Word Choice in "Fish Cheeks" RI.8.2.
-Determine a central idea of a text and analyze its development over the course of the text, including its relationship to supporting ideas; provide an objective summary of the text.
-Introduction to Heroism and American Heroes Elizabeth Cady Stanton's Early Influences Cause and Effect in The Great Fire Themes in The Great Fire Setting Goals: Evaluating a Speech by Randy Pausch Central Ideas in The Building of Manhattan Audio Report: Remembering Miep Gies Descriptive Word Choice in "Fish Cheeks" Text Structure in an Informational Text Synthesizing Ideas in an Informational Text Connecting Multimedia to an Informational Text Evaluating Different Media about Food Safety Analyzing a Claim in a Text about Edward Jenner Description and Author's Purpose in Travels with Charley
+Standard ID Standard Text Edgenuity Lesson Name RI.8.2 Determine a central idea of a text and analyze its development over the course of the text, including its relationship to supporting ideas; provide an objective summary of the text.
+Introduction to Heroism and American Heroes (George Washington, Spymaster) Elizabeth Cady Stanton's Early Influences Cause and Effect in The Great Fire Themes in The Great Fire Making Inferences in a Text about the Iditaroo Central Ideas in The Building of Manhattan Setting Goals: Evaluating a Speech by Randy Pausch Central Ideas in The Building of Manhattan Audio Report Remembering Miep Gies Cause and Effect in The Evolution of Useful Things Descriptive Word Choice in "Fish Cheeks" Text Structure in an Informational Text (When Birds Get Flu and Cows Go Mad) Synthesizing Ideas in an Informational Text Connecting Multimedia to an Informational Text Evaluating Different Media about Food Safety Analyzing a Claim in a Text about Edward Jenner Description and Author's Purpose in Travels with Charley Connections and Predictions in Woody Guthrie's Biography

-Standard ID Standard Text Edgenuity Lesson Name RI.8.3.
-Analyze how a text makes connections among and distinctions between individuals, ideas, or events (e.g., through comparisons, analogies, or categories).
-Harriet Tubman, Conductor on the Underground Railroad: Rhetoric We Shall Not Be Moved: Monitoring Comprehension Setting Goals: Evaluating a Speech by Randy Pausch Audio Report: Remembering Miep Gies Descriptive Word Choice in "Fish Cheeks" Text Structure in an Informational Text Synthesizing Ideas in an Informational Text Analyzing a Claim in a Text about Edward Jenner Craft and Structure RI.8.4.
-Determine the meaning of words and phrases as they are used in a text, including figurative, connotative, and technical meanings; analyze the impact of specific word choices on meaning and tone, including analogies or allusions to other texts.
-Analyzing Language in a Personal Narrative Anne Frank's The Diary of a Young Girl Setting Big Goals: Text Features and Organization in an Informational Text Problem-Solution Structure and Tone in an Informational Text Description and Author's Purpose in Travels with Charley Out of Many, One: Rhetoric in The Gettysbur Address and "O Captain!
+Standard ID Standard Text Edgenuity Lesson Name

+RI.8.3 Analyze how a text makes connections among and distinctions between individuals, ideas, or events

+(e.g., through comparisons, analogies, or categories).

+Cause and Effect in Narrative of the Life of

+Frederick Douglass

+Harriet Tubman, Conductor on the

+Underground Railroad: Rhetoric We Shall Not Be Moved: Monitoring

+Comprehension

+Setting Goals: Evaluating a Speech by Randy

+Pausch

+Cause and Effect in The Evolution of Useful

+Things

+Audio Report Remembering Miep Gies

+Descriptive Word Choice in "Fish Cheeks"

+Text Structure in an Informational Text (When

+Birds Get Flu and Cows Go Mad)

+Synthesizing Ideas in an Informational Text

+Analyzing a Claim in a Text about Edward

+Jenner Connections and Bradictions in Waadu

+Connections and Predictions in Woody Guthrie's Biography

+Craft and Structure Guthie's biography

+RI.8.4 Determine the meaning of words and phrases as they are used in a text, including figurative,

+connotative, and technical meanings; analyze the impact of specific word choices on meaning and tone,

+including analogies or allusions to other texts.

+Cause and Effect in Narrative of the Life of

+Frederick Douglass

+Analyzing Language in a Personal Narrative

+Anne Frank's The Diary of a Young Girl Making Communities Safer: Text Features and

+Organization in an Informational Text

+Problem-Solution Structure in an Informationa

+Text

+Description and Author's Purpose in Travels With Charley

+Out of Many, One: Rhetoric in "The Gettysbur

+Address" and "O Captain!
 My Captain!"